4e6/mpv-reload/README.md

 the manual for the Windows configuration files.

 To install the script, copy `reload.lua` to the `MPV_HOME/scripts` directory.
-To override default settings, create `reload.conf` file in the lua-settings directory `MPV_HOME/lua-settings`.
+To override default settings, create `reload.conf` file in the script-opts directory `MPV_HOME/script-opts`.

 NOTE: config file name should match the name of the script.